Maheer96/BaseScript/content/Leetcode Walker/Minimum Coins.md

 for i in range(1, amount + 1)
 ```

-Inside this loop, we ask, can I use one of these coins to make the amount at our index, `i`?
+Inside this loop, we ask, can we use one of these coins to make the amount at our index, `i`?
 Hence, we once again use a `for` loop, instead this time we are looping through our list of coins.

 ```python
   for coin in coins: